-Using measuring spoons and cups are my daughter’s favorite task while helping me in the kitchen.
+Using measuring spoons and cups are my daughter’s favourite task while helping me in the kitchen.
 She likes to count and add things to the bowl.
 This gives her a sense of pride since she is applying what she learned in her preschool back home.
 She tells me ‘I learned this in school.’ (counting and numbers)

 Cooking With Children Helps In Developing Eye-Hand Coordination:

 A simple task like peeling an egg or potato.
 Or picking floweret from a cauliflower are some of the tasks which my preschooler does in the kitchen.
 This helps in focusing and developing eye-hand coordination and mastering the grip.

 Right from touch to smell.
 She is the one helping me right from preparing a dough to shape burgers.
 Of course, I do the final part.
 But the sense of playing with different textures of food makes it fun for her.
 Also at times, it is a good claiming activity for her too.

 She likes to smell and taste things that I am using while making a particular recipe.
 So whatever is edible raw I do let her taste and smell it.
 This has actually helped me in developing her taste for raw vegetables and salad.
 Raw fruits are all time favourite for her.

 Cooking With Children Brings In The Sense Of Independence:

 Whenever she helps me in the kitchen, she has a sense of pride.
 “Mama I did this, mama look I peeled an egg” etc. She has this sense of independence that she could manage a thing on her own, which in turn boosts her self-confidence.
 Also that very pride of helping me in the kitchen making the food, also makes her eat what she has made.
 You will, of course, eat that recipe that you made with your whole heart, isn’t it?
 It is the same thing with little children too.